Caesar and Cleopatra (film): Production

 Director Gabriel Pascal ordered sand from Egypt in order to achieve the proper cinematic colour.
 The production ran into delays because of wartime restrictions.
+Several members of the British aristocracy who were known to frequent the Mayfair nightclub scene were recruited for crowd scenes, apparently because taking extra work had become something of a fad; this practice was protested by professional film extras associated with The Film Artists' Association.
 During the shoot, Vivien Leigh, who was pregnant, tripped and suffered a miscarriage.
 The incident triggered Leigh's manic depression, leading to her emotional breakdown, and halted production for five weeks.

-The film was described as a "box office stinker" at the time and almost ended Pascal's career.
+Pascal joined the Film Extras Union to make a cameo appearance in the film, leading a camel.

 It was the first Shaw film made in colour, and the last film version of a Shaw play during his lifetime.
 After Shaw's death in 1950, Pascal produced Androcles and the Lion, another Shaw-derived film, in 1952.

 Reception

 Box office

+The film was described as a "box office stinker" at the time and almost ended Pascal's career.

 According to trade papers, the film was a "notable box office attraction" at British cinemas.
+Variety estimated in October 1946 that it was expected to gross £350,000 ($1.4 million) in the United Kingdom.
 According to Kinematograph Weekly, the top British box-office draw for 1946 was The Wicked Lady.